FearPix: First Impressions of the Free Horror Movie Streaming Service

 The only ad I saw while using my PC was this ad for the FearPix app.
 Other ads were shown when I watched on Roku.

 Since FearPix is ad-supported, the ad breaks are a potentially big deal.
-Good news, the ads aren’t very obtrusive at all.
+Good news: the ads aren’t very obtrusive.
 On Roku, the ads are spaced out at a decent rate throughout the movies I watched, and none of the ad breaks are very long.
 On PC, I didn’t encounter any ad breaks within the movies I watched (there is just one ad at the beginning, before the movie starts).
 I’m not sure if that’s intentional, but I tried a couple of different browsers with the same result.
 But even with ads, it’s not bad at all.

 Overall Impression of FearPix